EsauRoiDesBarbus/EclipseCPPBackEnd/README.md

 `ClockIterator` can iterate on those integer vectors, in a clock-like manner *(hence the name)*: it increments $a_0$, unless $\sum a_i = A$, in which case it sets $a_0$ to 0 and increments $a_1$, and so on.
 `ClockOrganizer` can map a given vector to its index and vice versa.

-This particular problem comes up surprisingly often in this project, hence the following classes inherit from `ClockOrganizer`
+This particular problem comes up surprisingly often in this project, hence the following classes inherit from `ClockOrganizer`:
-- `ShipBattleStates`,
+- `ShipBattleStates` to order battle states,
-- `Ship`,
+- `Ship` to order ship states,
-- `DiceOrganizer`,
+- `DiceOrganizer` to order possible results of dice,
-- `SingleDamageOrganizer`.
+- `SingleDamageOrganizer` to order possible damage allocations between enemy ships of a same type.

 ### single_damage_organizer
 Defines the `SingleDamageOrganizer` class.